-- 1. \$4.1M YTD actuals vs. Liquidity Plan: - a. (\$1.8M) in operating activity is unfavorable, primarily due to the impact of lower asset sales. - b. \$5.3M in PayGo charges; favorable PayGo results YTD are currently projected to be timing.
-PRIDCO is cash constrained to meet both PayGo and trustee debt reserve requirements. - c. \$4.5M timing variance relating to Trustee Debt Reserve, as payments to be set aside were originally forecast on a quarterly basis, however PRDICO plans to meet the remainder of full obligation in a lump sum by the end of FY19. - d. \$1.8M in disaster related activity driven by insurance proceeds, which is a permanent variance to the cash flow forecast. - e. \$2.3M CapEx which is timing related. - f. (\$7.9M) in Net Transfers between PRIDCO bank accounts, in tandem with transaction adjustments to unsettled bank activity. - 2. (\$17.7M) cash burn for the balance of FY19: - a.
-Decline in liquidity is driven by PRIDCO trustee debt reserve (\$9.0M) and remaining PayGo obligation (\$11.8M), offset by \$3.1M liquidity build due to timing of operating activity.
+- 1. \$7.8M YTD actuals vs. Liquidity Plan: - a. \$0.5 in Net Operating Activity, which is the calculation of rental receipts and asset sales less operating disbursements, excluding PayGo. - b. \$6.6M in PayGo charges; favorable PayGo results YTD are currently projected to be timing.
+PRIDCO is in the process of creating a payment plan which is compliant with the recent requests by ERS, Hacienda, etc. - c. \$4.5M timing variance relating to Trustee Debt Reserve, as payments to be set aside were originally forecast on a quarterly basis, however PRIDCO plans to set aside the remainder of full obligation in a lump sum by the end of FY19. - d. \$2.8M CapEx which is timing related. - e. \$1.8M in disaster related activity driven by insurance proceeds, which is a permanent variance to the cash flow forecast.

+- f. (\$8.3M) in Net Transfers between PRIDCO bank accounts, in tandem with transaction adjustments to unsettled bank activity. - 2. (\$23.0M) cash reduction for the balance of FY19: - a.
+Decline in liquidity is primarily driven by setting aside funds for the PRIDCO trustee debt reserve (\$9.0M) and remaining PayGo obligation (\$11.8M), with an additional (\$1.8M) liquidity burn due to reversal of timing variances relating to operating disbursements and CapEx.

-- 1. Headcount FTEs: Decreased from 195 to 144 from Jun-18 to Mar-19. - a.
-The large decline in headcount is related to the transfer of 42 employees from PRIDCO's business development department to DDEC, a related entity providing management services to PRIDCO. - Additional employee turnover of 6 FTEs has taken place YTD, with no expectation of rehiring the positons during the remainder of FY19. - 2.
-Payroll: Disbursements are forecast to be \$13.1M for FY19.
-YTD payroll is \$10.4M. - a.
-The yearly run rate is currently in line with the Jun-18 Jul-18 FY19 projection, assuming no further expected changes in headcount.
+- 1. Headcount FTEs: Decreased from 192 to 145 from Jun-18 to Apr-19. - a.
+The large decline in headcount is related to the transfer of 42 employees from PRIDCO's business development department to DDEC, a related entity providing management services to PRIDCO. - b.
+Additional employee turnover of 5 FTEs has taken place YTD, with no specified rehiring plan during the remainder of FY19. - Payroll: Disbursements are forecast to be \$13.2M for FY19.
+YTD payroll is \$11.2M. - a.
+The yearly run rate is currently in line with the Jun-18 Jul-18 A FY19 projection, assuming no further expected changes in headcount. - b.
+FY19 projection has been adjusted from original liquidity plan to account for the change in headcount.